mementum/cpp17-iterating-problems/src/en/0070-for-loop.md

 [^wiki-currying]: Wikipedia - [https://en.wikipedia.org/wiki/Currying](https://en.wikipedia.org/wiki/Currying)

-Notice that in the case of returning parity, the strings have a suffix: the *s-suffix*, i.e., the `std::string::operator ""s` of `std::string`.
+Notice that in the case of returning parity, the strings have a suffix: the *s-suffix*, i.e., the `std::string::operator""s` of `std::string`.
 We get the suffix in motion with the statement `using namespace std::string_literals;`.
 Our text literals end up being standard strings.

 Our solution does still take the function `n2w` and it now takes another parameter, a generic `container`.